-My example shows that PB2 does the best in terms of calories, Skippy has great taste and is convenient, Jif is a great value and Peter Pan is as well.
+My example shows that PB2 is calorie-dense and expensive, Skippy is expensive and has fewer calories, JIf is a great value and Peter Pan is as well.

 When building your own map, include features that are important to your intended audience.

 3. Consider the Competition and Follow Paved Paths

 It’s a lot easier to position your brand once you have an understanding of its direct competition.
 This implies that you’ll need to research the current market and find potential competitors.

 Next, consider the ways in which these brands are positioning themselves.
 Does what they’re doing seem to be working?
 If so, how are they accomplishing it?
 Get a strong understanding of how it’s going for them.